BlinkCreator/SE725Assignment1/README.md

-The following test cases are covered by running the AutoClientTest.sh 1.Successful log in then DONE
+The following test cases are covered by running the AutoClientTest.sh<br>
+1.Successful log in then DONE<br>
-2.Failed log in, then true log in, then change user, then DONE 3.
+2.Failed log in, then true log in, then change user, then DONE<br>
+3.